nmdatar/chatapp_replication/README.md

 ### Delete Account

 You delete the account if you are logged in.
 After you delete the account, all your messages and queued_messages (unsent messages) are deleted as well.
+This was designed with the intention that if an user deletes an account, maybe there are messages they don't want to see and the current application doesn't allow user to select which messages to view.

 ### Comparison: gRPC vs. Websocket